yhkim-4504/Similar-Head-Pose-Detection/README.md

-# Similiar Head Pose Detection
+# Similar Head Pose Detection

 Detect face images with similar poses to the reference image.